Texas A&M–Kingsville Javelinas: History

-Texas A&M–Kingsville has a rich and storied sports history.
-From the establishment of the university as "South Texas State Teachers College" in 1925, the university embraced athletic competition.
-That year, the students of the school chose the javelina as a mascot – the only college or university in the world to do so.
+From the establishment of the university as "South Texas State Teachers College" in 1925, the students of the school chose the javelina as a mascot – the only college or university in the world to do so.
 After suffering an attack by one of the three mascots on the campus in 1929, the school's first president, Dr. Robert Cousins, stated that the creature stands for a symbol of the character of the school's students.

 The first varsity letters were awarded to 15 members of the Javelina football team in December 1925.
 By the time of the school's first name change (to "Texas College of Arts and Industries") in 1929, the school participated in a wide array of sports, including football, baseball, men and women's basketball, and men and women's track and field.

-Today, the school competes in 11 NCAA varsity sports, and has gained recognition around the country for its ability to compete on a regional and national level.
+Today, the school competes in 11 NCAA varsity sports.
 The school has a rich history of athletes who have moved on to national and international competition in the Olympic Games, as well as various professional sport leagues.